hhpfiona/Estimating-Probabilities-Via-Simulation/README.md

-# Estimating Probabilities via Simulation in R
+# Estimating Probabilities via Simulation in R [October 2023]

 Welcome to my project where I explore RStudio's powerful capabilities and delve into the world of probability estimation using simulation.
 This project is a deep dive into the fundamentals of R programming, reproducible workflows, and the statistical concepts that shape data science.